microsoft/cppwinrt/README.md

 * Visual Studio extension: http://aka.ms/cppwinrt/vsix
 * Wikipedia: https://en.wikipedia.org/wiki/C++/WinRT

-C++/WinRT is part of the [xlang](https://github.com/microsoft/xlang) family of projects that help developers create APIs that can run on multiple platforms and be used with a variety of languages.

 # Building C++/WinRT

 Don't build C++/WinRT yourself - just download the latest version here: https://aka.ms/cppwinrt/nuget